eclectic-kitty/cart-315/journal/README.md

 I think I'll leave it there for now.
 THe next thing to do would be to make the hider spawn in random places (and a win state :p) but I'm feeling pretty wiped out.
 I got really really stuck with the whole movement + collision thing.
 Also making the labyrinth the way I did was super time consuming, not to mention designing it in and of itself.

 ![A ball moving around a maze that is only visible around the ball](./images/labyrinthGameplay.gif "Gameplay")

+## 20/02/23 | Unity Exploration No. 4

+Not too too much work this week!
+I was hoping to figure out tilemaps **&** make a system to spawn the hider object, but I only got around to doing the latter (I had a bit of an anxious moment with an assignment for another class and it swalloed up my weekend and then some)
+Anyway,

+Work:
+- Getting the hider object to spawn
+	- I made a GameManager object!